TechT3o/Haptic_depth_sensing_glove/docs/proposal.md

 Similar concept of recognizing and fetching objects using computer vision.
 Different types of stimulus such as audio and tactile explored.

-- Vibrotactile feedback systems: Current trends in rehabilitation, sports and information display.
+- Vibrotactile feedback systems: Current trends in rehabilitation, sports, and information display.

 Summary of uses of vibrotactile feedback systems.

 - Vibrotactile Data Physicalization: Exploratory Insights for Haptization of Low-resolution Images.

-Gives insights on understanding low res images using vibrotactile motors.
+Gives insights on understanding low-resolution images using vibrotactile motors.

 ### 9.b.
 Datasets